otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 ### Receiving Fragments

+A reassemble process does not to be implemented in precesely the way we are going to describe; but the process implemented in a library has to be able to correctly reassemble the fragments.

 If you receive a message starting with `?OTR-P|`:

   * Parse it (as the previous printf structure) extracting the `identifier`,